 FINCONS GROUP plays key role in the MPAT project to develop new HbbTV applications

-As well as FINCONS GROUP, the project involves international players such as Mediaset, the leading Italian TV provider and Fincons client, the German research institutes Fraunhofer FOKUS and IRT, the Department of Media & Broadcasting Technology at Lancaster University, the Institut Mines-Télécom in Paris, RBB public television in Berlin, and the Finnish web agency Leadin.
+In addition to FINCONS GROUP, the project involved international players such as Mediaset, the leading Italian TV provider and Fincons’ client, the German research institutes Fraunhofer FOKUS and IRT, the Department of Media & Broadcasting Technology at Lancaster University, the Institut Mines-Télécom in Paris, RBB public television in Berlin, and the Finnish web agency Leadin.

 The MPAT project is founded by the European Union Horizon 2020 Programme under grant agreement 687921.
 Duration: December 2015 – November 2017.